-Parents often want their kids to feel differently about something.
-Their kids dislike a family member they’re supposed to love.
-They don’t enjoy an activity their parents want them to enjoy.
-They have an aversion to certain foods, a hatred of certain school subjects, and various fears that make day-to-day life more difficult.
+Parents often want kids to feel differently about something.
+The kids dislike a family member they’re supposed to love.
+They don’t enjoy an activity their parents sign them up for.
+They’re disgusted with healthy food, bored with school, and gripped by fears that make day-to-day life more difficult.

 A common response from parents is: “You shouldn’t feel that way.”